sourdrillemanuel/beneathopenskies/_posts/2023-09-12-volcans-dauvergne-and-massif-cantalien.markdown

 statistics_highest_elevation: "1,460 m"
 statistics_lowest_elevation: "630 m"

-highlights_1_title: "The Cézallier"
+highlights_1_title: "The Cézallier Massif"
-highlights_1_description: "Nestled between land and sea, the Bay of Bourgneuf is a charming and picturesque bay where oyster and salt farming create a harmonious landscape."
+highlights_1_description: "It's a volcanic plateau located in the Massif Central, between the Monts Dore and the Monts du Cantal.
+It is one of the five natural regions that make up the Regional Natural Park of the Volcanoes of Auvergne.
+The average elevation of the massif ranges from 1,200 to 1,500 meters.
+The highest point in the massif is the Signal du Luguet at 1,547 meters.
+Up there, the view is incredible."
-highlights_2_title: "The last camp spot, facing L'Aubrac"
+highlights_2_title: "The last camp spot, overlooking the Gorges de la Truyère."
-highlights_2_description: "Despite being urbanized, while cycling along the EV1 between La-Barre-de-Monts and La-Faute-sur-Mer, you'll come across beautiful patches of sandy dunes and pine forests.
-Moreover, you'll be treated to the gentle and constant embrace of the ocean breeze."
+highlights_2_description: "South of the Monts du Cantal, between Gourdièges and Sainte-Marie, you'll find beautiful dirt paths leading to an open area overlooking the gorges below and the Aubrac further south.
+It's a perfect place to camp."

 img_thumbnail: assets/img/collection_bourges-agde_article_2023-09-12_thumbnail.jpg
 img_bg: "article_2023-09-12"